 Herts for Learning Hourly Pay Gap

-For clarity, the above results show hourly rate pay gaps in favour own our female members of staff.
-Nationally, the last reported median gender pay gap showed an an 18.1% male / female pay gap.
+For clarity, the above results show hourly rate mean and median pay gaps in favour of female HfL colleagues.
+Nationally, the last reported median gender pay gap showed an an +18.4% male / female pay gap.

 Herts for Learning Bonus Pay Gap

-In April 2017, 73.6% of Herts for Learning staff were female and 26.4% were male.
-The final requirement placed upon the Company is to segment our hourly rates of pay into quartiles, broken down by gender.
-The charts below sets out the percentage of female and male employees over four equal pay bands or quartiles.
+In March 2018, 73.3% of the HfL staff population were female and 26.7% were male.
+The final requirement placed upon HfL is to segment our hourly rates of pay into quartiles, broken down by gender.
+The charts below sets out the percentage of male and female colleagues over four equal pay bands or quartiles.

-At Herts for Learning Limited we are committed to equality of opportunity and diversity within the workplace, which is fundamental in creating a trusted, inspirational and collaborative working environment, and Company.
-We will always endeavour to employ the best person for the job irrespective of protected characteristics such as gender and disability.
+At Herts for Learning Ltd. we are committed to equality of opportunity and diversity within the workplace, which is fundamental in creating a trusted, inspirational and collaborative working environment.
+We will always endeavor to employ the best person for the job, irrespective of protected characteristics such as gender and disability.

 I confirm the data reported above is accurate.